Overcoming Gender Identity Harassment

 Don't deny that the problem exists

 It's normal to feel ashamed after a traumatic bullying experience.
 But it's also normal to feel angry, afraid, confused, or even numb.
 There is no right or wrong way to react to harassment.
-It will help to talk with a trusted friend, counselor, or therapist.
+It will help to talk with a trusted friend, counselor, family or therapist.
 Bullying or harassing people about their sexual orientation is never acceptable, funny, or appropriate.
 If you see it happening, speak out.
-And if it happens to you, seek help.
+And if it happens to you, get help.